 However, logic is a frightening thing, particularly when you subscribe to an ideology that doesn’t allow you to follow your own system to its ultimate conclusions.
 The reason you and I can come to an agreement about certain issues is because of logic, which has numerous branches.
 Deductive arguments are part of logic.

 Now, what qualifies as a good deductive argument?
 Simple.
 For a valid deductive argument to be a good one, the premises of the argument has to be more probable or plausible than its denials.
 As a corollary, if the premises of a deductive argument is true and the conclusion is based on the premises and on the rule of logic, then we have a good deductive argument.
 A classic example is simply this:

 We have good reasons to believe that both premises are true, therefore the conclusion is also true.
 It’s just that simple.
 I didn’t invent these rules of logic.
 They have been in existence longer than I’ve been alive, and human beings cannot function without them.

-I have written in a previous article that if a system denies metaphysical morality, then proponents of that system cannot use morality to attack another system.
-This is logically irrational and indefensible and it has nothing to do with Jonas E. Alexis.
+I have written in the past that if a system denies metaphysical morality, then proponents of that system cannot use morality to attack another system.
+This is logically irrational and indefensible.

 I have also argued that both David Duke and Kevin MacDonald are staunch Darwinists.
 Surprisingly, both individuals use morality to attack Zionism.
-I have argued that this is logically incoherent precisely because Darwin himself denies morality.
+I have argued in my upcoming book on Kevin MacDonald that this is logically incoherent precisely because Darwin or Darwinism himself denies morality.
 Instead of responding to the arguments that I put forth, here are some responses by a number of commenters:

 “Jonas’ hat size is going up by the week.
 Like, he’s the ultimate arbiter of all things philosophical and otherwise.”